Joystream/pioneer/packages/server/README.md

     - `yarn workspace server dev:db:build`: To use docker for the db.
     - Otherwise `yarn workspace dev:build`: Once the configured db is running.
 4. `yarn workspace server dev:api`: Start the server.
+5. `yarn workspace server dev:notify`: Run the notifier with `nodemon`.

 ### Some other useful scripts